Acne myths debunked

 Moisturisers formulated for oily skin and that are non-comedogenic (that is, they don’t block pores) can actually help regulate the excess oil that the bacteria feeds off.

 Another win for moisturisers?
 Dehydrated skin makes the skin produce more pore-blocking oil than healthy, hydrated skin.
 This means you should stay firmly in the moisturised camp – just ensure the moisturiser you use is the correct one for your skin type.

 Sure, toothpaste can dry pimples out.
 But – and this is a big “but” – toothpaste is not made for the skin, so using it could also cause dryness and irritation.
 While this could (potentially) mean bye-bye zit – you may end up saying hello red rash.

 Myth # 3: You need to double cleanse to remove excess oil

 Argh!
 Your poor skin!
 You do not need to cleanse it until it is a dry husk to get rid of excess oil.
 Your body produces the oil naturally, so it will come back.
 What you might end up with is very irritated skin if you go too hard with your cleanser and scrubs.
 Benzac’s simple three-step solution is a great bet against acne for oily and mild acne-prone skin.

 Myth # 4: Acne isn’t a family thing

 It is.
-Studies have proven that the chances of acne are higher in folk whose parents or siblings have had it so, it probably just comes down to genetics.
+Studies have proven that the chances of acne are higher in folk whose parents or siblings have had it so, it mostly comes down to genetics.